Lilium’s Flying Car Completes its First Test Flight

 The use of the word “liberating” is particularly interesting.
 It cements the idea that the co-founders don’t just see this as the flexing of modern technology’s bicep, but a genuine movement towards a more progressive economy.

 Of course, this throws up some entirely new issues.
 If, as the team at Lilium envision, the part-car part-jet really does take off in a major way and is accepted as the new go-to mode of transport, how exactly would this be integrated into our existing transport systems?
-Brand new certification and legislation would need to be put in place to monitor the electric aircraft, and although the model is capable of landing without a runway there would need to be a great deal of landing pads placed around major cities to accommodate the vehicles with the level of convenience and accessibility proposed.
+Brand new certification and legislation would need to be put in place to monitor the electric aircraft, and although the model is capable of landing without a runway there would need to be plenty of landing pads placed around major cities to accommodate the vehicles with the level of convenience and accessibility proposed.

 Lilium’s Mission Statement reads: “Our mission is to enable the world where everybody can fly anywhere, anytime.”
 It might not happen overnight but, based on what we’ve seen so far, Lilium won’t stop until they get there.